OBJECT OF THE GAME

-The object of the game is to have the majority of your colour discs on the board at the end of the game.
+The object of the game is to have the majority of discs facing up on the board showing one's own colour at the end of the game.

 A MINUTE TO LEARN...

 Each player takes 32 discs and chooses one colour to use throughout the game.
 Black places two black discs and White places two white discs as shown in Figure 1.

 Figure 1: The game always begins with this setup.